PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 - PopupTimed, PopupAutoClose
 - PopupNoWait, PopupNonBlocking

-The trailing portion of the function name after Popup indicates what buttons are shown.  `PopupYesNo` shows a pair of button with Yes and No on them.   `PopupCancel` has a Cancel button, etc.
+The trailing portion of the function name after Popup indicates what buttons are shown.  `PopupYesNo` shows a pair of buttons with Yes and No on them.   `PopupCancel` has a Cancel button, etc.

 While these are "output" windows, they do collect input in the form of buttons.
 The Popup functions return the button that was clicked.
 If the Ok button was clicked, then Popup returns the string 'Ok'.
 If the user clicked the X button to close the window, then the button value returned is `None`.